Back in February when I was given access to an Azure MSDN account with free credit to use I was a little lost.

 My second port of call was with my contacts at HAYS Recruitment.
 I had also had good experiences with HAYS when I was on the job hunt and thought they would be a good fit for trying to grow the user group.
 Again much to my delight the team at HAYS were super excited about the idea of the group and came on-board as both the venue sponsor and food/drinks sponsor.
 I also managed to secure the excellent services of Product Forge to live stream and record our events.

-On the 23rd August we held our second meetup in HAYS Glasgow City Centre offices.
+On the 23rd August we held our second meetup in HAYS Glasgow City center offices.
 We had David Samuelson, Adrian Lavery and Christos Matskas speaking.
 And with over 25 people in the attendance it was a great success.

-At this point we were very pleased to welcome on board Servent as a venue sponsor giving us access to the large meetup space within Collabor8te, also in the Glasgow City Centre.
+At this point we were very pleased to welcome on board Servent as a venue sponsor giving us access to the large meetup space within Collabor8te, also in the Glasgow City center.
 This venue space allows us to host meetups with up to 80 attendees.

 Our third meetup was held on the 25th October, we had Declan Gildea, Kenny Lowe and Gemma Allen attend as speakers.
 The theme for the event was Azure, Security and HoloLens and was well attended with nearly 40 people in our new venue.